240 – Dress Code

 4. Boots

-The motorcycle boots will be regulation-issued and must be kept highly polished.
+The motorcycle boots will be regulation-issued by or meet the standards of the Vehicular Crimes Division and must be kept highly polished.

-Service weapons, related accessories, and armor worn or used by a deputy or detention officer in the performance of duty must be approved by the HCSO.
-Employees who are neither a deputy nor a detention officer are prohibited from carrying weapons while on-duty.
+Service weapons, related accessories, and armor worn or used by a deputy or armed detention officer in the performance of duty must be approved by the HCSO.
+Employees who are neither a deputy nor an armed detention officer are prohibited from carrying weapons while on-duty.

 A. Service Weapons